Disentangling Parallelism and Interference in Game Semantics: Sequential Computational Effects in Game Semantics

 The achievement is noteworthy, as it is famously difficult to \emph{combine} semantic accounts of computational effects.
 But independently of purely semantic purposes, this provides us with a microscope to study behaviourally interactions between effects in programming languages.
 We demonstrate this with the following orthogonality property\footnote{We learnt of it from a talk by Paul Levy in 2014 \cite{pblevy:chocola}.} between interference and control which nicely illustrates the strength of game semantics:

 \begin{thm} Let $\vdash M : A$ a term of $\PCF + \text{\emph{interference}} + \text{\emph{control}}$.
 Assume that

 then $M \obs N$ where $N$ is a term of (an infinitary extension of) $\PCF$. \end{thm} \begin{proof} Consider $\intr{M} : A$.
-We have seen in Section \ref{subsubsec:fa_ia} that for $\IA$, strategies are indistinguishable iff they have the same \emph{complete plays}.
+We have seen in Section~\ref{subsubsec:fa_ia} that for $\IA$, strategies are indistinguishable iff they have the same \emph{complete plays}.
 In the presence of control this phenomenon gets stronger: strategies are indistinguishable iff they have the \emph{same plays} \cite{DBLP:conf/csl/Murawski07}.
 Hence, $\intr{M}$ is an innocent well-bracketed strategy (even though $M$ might internally use state and control).
 It is approximated by a sequence of finite innocent strategies which may be defined; but as the definability process is monotone this yields an infinitary $\PCF$ term. \end{proof}

-It is widely believed that in a version of $\PCF$ such as ours with a $\mathbf{let}$ construct, the innocent well-bracketed games model is \emph{intensionally universal}, meaning that each computable innocent well-bracketed strategy is definable\footnote{Hyland and Ong have a \emph{extensional} universality theorem \cite{ho}, \emph{i.e.} up to observational equivalence. \emph{Intensional} universality does not appear anywhere in call-by-name, although it does in call-by-value \cite{DBLP:conf/fossacs/MurawskiT13}.}.
+There are reasons to expect that in a version of $\PCF$ such as ours with a $\mathbf{let}$ construct, the innocent well-bracketed games model is \emph{intensionally universal}, meaning that each computable innocent well-bracketed strategy is definable\footnote{Hyland and Ong have a \emph{extensional} universality theorem \cite{ho}, \emph{i.e.} up to observational equivalence.
+In their setting, intensional universality fails: in the absence of a $\mathbf{let}$ construct, the strategies obtained by universality \emph{stutter}, repeating the same move possibly many times. \emph{Intensional} universality does not appear anywhere in call-by-name, but it does in call-by-value \cite{DBLP:conf/fossacs/MurawskiT13}.} -- though as far as we know, this has not been proved.
 With such a result, Theorem \ref{th:orth_cube} would generalize to conclude the existence of simply a term of $\PCF$, rather than an infinitary term.